ansible/lightbulb/guides/ansible_engine/3-variables/README.md

 > A handler is only executed when it is triggered by a task.

 * `handler:` This is telling the *play* that the `tasks:` are over, and now we are defining `handlers:`.
 Everything below that looks the same as any other task, i.e. you give it a name, a module, and the options for that module.
 This is the definition of a handler.
-* `notify: restart apache service` This triggers the handler as mentioned above.
+* `notify: restart-apache-service` This triggers the handler as mentioned above.
 The `nofify` statement is the invocation of a handler by name.
 In the above created playbook, a `notify` statement was already added to the `latest httpd.conf is present` task.

 ---